Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Magnonic nonreciprocity with magnon driving

 \section{Magnonic nonreciprocity with magnon driving}

-It should be noted that the critical condition in Eq.~(\ref{eq20}) is given in the case of $\Omega_m=0$, i.e., the magnons in the YIG sphere are not driven.
-When the magnon driving field is taken into account, $\Omega_m\neq 0$, the condition in Eq.~(\ref{eq20}) is naturally broken and adjusted.
-This means that the magnonic nonreciprocity can be predicted by imposing an additional driving field to the magnons.
+It should be noted that the critical condition in Eq.~(\ref{eq20}) is derived for $\Omega_m = 0$, i.e., when the magnons in the YIG sphere are not driven.
+When a magnon driving field is applied ($\Omega_m \neq 0$), the condition in Eq.~(\ref{eq20}) is naturally altered.
+This implies that magnonic nonreciprocity can be induced by introducing an additional driving field to the magnons.